-Try these MobLab games for Political Science courses
+Try these MobLab online political games for Political Science courses

 While MobLab games are played in economics courses, our experiments are also employed in political science classrooms.
 Instructors have used MobLab for various political science courses including Intro to Political Science, Comparative Politics, and Political Game Theory.
 Two MobLab games frequently integrated in political science courses are the Voter Turnout Game and Two-Candidate Election Game.

 Models of Voting – Why do people vote?
 Some people take hours out of their time to cast a vote in an election in which their individual vote will most likely not change the outcome.
 Explore this fascinating political question with your students and teach them about the paradox of voting with our Voter Turnout Game.

 The Voter Turnout Game tells the tale of a healthy competition over which is the best sport.
 Students are given a preference schedule between Basketball and Soccer and placed in groups.
 The act of voting for their preference is costly, but students also receive a payoff if their preference wins the overall vote.
 What will your students choose?
 The group size, distribution of voting costs, and the number of students with respective sport (political) preferences are configurable parameters in the console.
 These parameters help illustrate the following political science concepts:

 The Size Effect

 After having competed fiercely with their political opponents, launch into insightful discussion about the key learning objectives using the results (displayed below).
 The aggregate cost distribution graph is a multi-round summary that plots how the decision to vote or abstain is related to the cost of voting.
 The x-axis displays the distribution of costs, and whether that student each student voted (blue) or abstained (red).
 The y-axis displays the number of voters with the associated cost.
 We observe that the students with higher cost draws tend to abstain more often as predicted by the voting cost effect.